Application of 3D Gaussian Splatting for Cinematic Anatomy on Consumer Class Devices: Results and evaluation

 \subsection{Preprocessing}

-With a GPU providing sufficient RAM, the initial images of all datasets can be generated with the publically available Cinematic Anatomy package\footnote{\url{https://siemens-healthineers.com/cinematic-anatomy}}, e.g. on an NVIDIA RTX 8000/A6000 GPU with 48GB RAM and using the built in animation system to generate the views.
-All images used as training and test data in our experiments have been rendering on a research version providing batch rendering support, running on an NVIDIA A100 GPU for the Brain data and NVIDIA RTX A5000 for the Kidney and Fullbody data.
-Note that rendering HipCT in its original resolution on a single GPU requires bricking the data into multiple smaller blocks.
-This increases the rendering times drastically, since path tracing requires streaming each block multiple times from the CPU to the GPU.
+With a GPU providing sufficient RAM, the initial images of all data sets can be generated with the publically available CA package, and using the built-in animation system to generate the views.
+We have used a research version providing batch rendering support, running on an NVIDIA A100 GPU for \textit{Brain} and an NVIDIA RTX A5000 for \textit{Kidney} and \textit{Body}.

-\cref{tab:ablation} shows in columns \emph{Size} the size of each dataset in GB compared to the size of the final Gaussian representation in MB, when compressed using HR-compression.
+\cref{tab:ablation} shows in columns \emph{Size} the size of each data set in GB compared to the size of the final Gaussian representation in MB, when compressed using HR-compression.
 Column \emph{Views} shows the number of training images used for differentiable Gaussian splatting optimization.
 Columns \emph{Time} show the times to render the initial images via path tracing, and the computation times for generating the compressed Gaussian representations.
 Note that $90\%$ of the latter time are required by the optimization to generate the 3D Gaussian representation, and only about $10\%$ are consumed by the compression.
 Column \emph{Gaussians} gives the number of 3D Gaussians in the final representation.
-Note that for the body scan, the used preset uses a lung mask-dependent and clip-plane dependent transfer function, which slows down the rendering considerably.
 As can be seen in columns \emph{Size}, the compressed Gaussian representation is so small that it can be downloaded over low-bandwidth channels and rendered on mobile devices equipped with mid- or even low-end GPUs.